MarioVillar/admisible-interval-orders-bci/README.md

 The following variables should be defined in the environment where the code is running:

 ```
-SAVE_TO_DISK: whether to save the results to disk or not (True|False)
+SAVE_TO_DISK (True|False): whether to save the results to disk or not
-SAVE_HDF5: whether to save the models to disk using HDF5 or not (True|False)
+SAVE_HDF5 (True|False): whether to save the models to disk using HDF5 or not
-DISK_PATH: path where results are stored in disk (string)
+DISK_PATH (string): path where results are stored in disk
+BNCI2014_001_GS_RESULTS (string): file name of the file containing the grid search results
+BNCI2014_001_MAIN_RESULTS (string): file name of the file containing the results in dataset BNCI2014_001
+EEGBCI_TIME_INTVLS_MAIN_RESULTS (string): file name of the file containing the results in dataset EEGBCI
 ```

 If they are included in a [.env](.env) file in the root directory of the project, they will be automatically loaded.